 By 2014/15 Ben was leading Tigers as skipper in the absence of club captain Ed Slater and passing 50 Tests with England before playing in the Grand Slam triumph a year later.

-After scoring two tries in his first appearance at the World Junior Championships with England Under-20s in 2008, he remained in the squad that reached the Final in Japan during 2009 before making a Saxons debut in January 2010.
+After scoring two tries in his first appearance at the World Junior Championships with England Under-20s in 2008, he remained in the squad that reached the Final in Japan a year later and made his first appearance at Saxons level in January 2010.

-Youngs made his Test debut as an emergency wing in England’s win over Scotland in 2010 and was ever-present at scrum-half in the Six Nations title triumph a year later, while also playing in further Championship wins in 2016 and 2017.
+Ben made his Test debut of the bench as an emergency wing in a win over Scotland in 2010 and was ever-present at scrum-half in the Six Nations title triumph a year later, while also playing in further Championship wins in 2016 and 2017.